Visual Resources Curator

 (413) 597-4786 · [email protected]

-Amy received her master’s degree in Art History from Southern Methodist University in Dallas, where she studied eighteenth-century French painting and American Modernism, and worked as a Graduate Assistant at the Lady Tennyson d’Eyncourt Slide Library.
-She holds a bachelor’s degree in Art History with a minor in Fine Arts from the University of Dayton in Ohio.
+Amy received her Master’s degree in Art History from Southern Methodist University in Dallas, where she studied eighteenth-century French painting and American modernism, and worked as a Graduate Assistant at the Lady Tennyson d’Eyncourt Slide Library.
+She holds a Bachelor’s degree in Art History with a minor in Fine Arts from the University of Dayton in Ohio.

-As an active member of the Visual Resources Association (VRA), Amy has most recently served on the Professional Status Task Force in 2014-2016, designing and analyzing a survey of the visual resources profession.
+As an active member of the Visual Resources Association (VRA), Amy has most recently served on the Professional Status Task Force in 2014-2016, collaborating to design and analyze a survey of the visual resources profession.
 In 2012, she was a member of the VRA Constitution and Bylaws Review Task Force and in 2006-2008, she was a member of the ARLIS/NA-VRA Joint Task Force on Collaboration.
 Amy served as the VRA Web Site Editor from 2005-2010.
 She attended the inaugural session of the Summer Educational Institute for Visual Resources and Image Management at Duke University in 2004 and received a Luraine Tansey Travel Award in 2003.

 Visual Resources Technical Specialist

 Chuck is the Visual Resources Technical Specialist and manages the VRC’s digital imaging operations, producing images and video in support of instruction, research, and publication.
 He provides technical support to the department, specializing in media-intensive presentations in the classroom.
 Chuck also maintains many of the VRC’s historic, analog collections.

 Before joining the Art Department staff, Chuck worked professionally as a modern and ballet dancer and has taught dance throughout his career.
 He has a BFA from SUNY Purchase and a MFA from Smith College both in dance.
 Chuck continues to perform and teach in the community.